HackTestes/NVML-GPU-Control/README_PYPI.md

           When there are no settings changes, leg messages are omitted by default.
 This option enables them back (good for debugging)

     --retry OR -rt
           By default the program closes when it encounters an error, but this lets the program try to recover.
-It could be useful to let the service manaer restart the process
+It could be useful to let the service manager restart the process

 ```